Kunj-Mori/Summer-Internship-2025_D23IT185/README.md

 - Building **NLP pipelines** from scratch
 - Classifying textual data with **SVM**
 - Applying **Cinematic Filters** to image and video data
+- Enhancing **video quality** by reducing pixel distortion
 - Using cutting-edge tools like **Stable Diffusion**, `OpenCV`, and `Streamlit`

-> ✅ Regular commits and progress updates were made between 12–19 May 2025.
+> ✅ Regular commits and progress updates were made between 12–20 May 2025.

 ---